joestringer/ct_perf/README.md

 - DUT has linux-4.0.5 vanilla from kernel.org installed.
 -- Configured as per Ubuntu 3.13 kernel.

+## Requirements

+For generating the graphs:

+* Python 2.7
+* gnuplot 4.6 patchlevel 6
+* make

 ## Data

 raw/ contains two sets of data for the same test: